aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 35. Wait until the script runs successfully.

-36. In the Azure portal, search for Application group and select az140-24-hp3-DAG, then click on 'manage' Under Assigments.
+36. In the Azure portal, search for Application group and select az140-24-hp3-DAG, then click on **Assignments** under **Manage** section.

 37. Click on + Add and search for aduser5 and then click on Select.